Neural Projected Quantum Dynamics: a systematic study: Neural network architectures

-\paragraph*{Patch Extraction and Embedding} The matrix is divided into non-overlapping patches of size $ b \times b $.
+The Vision Transformer (ViT) is a state-of-the-art architecture in machine learning.
+While originally developed for image classification and segmentation, it has recently been adopted as a powerful ansatz for quantum many-body wavefunctions \cite{Viteritti2023a,Viteritti2023}.
+Below, we describe the key components and parameters of this architecture as applied to NQS.
+For a spin-$1/2$ system defined on a square lattice of linear length $L$, the input consists of a configuration vector ${\bm x} = (s_1, \ldots, s_{N}) $ with $ s_i \in \{\pm 1\} $.
+This vector is reshaped into an $ L \times L $ matrix $\bm X = \operatorname{vec}^{-1}({\bm x}) $, with $\operatorname{vec}$ representing the vectorization operation \cite{Minganti2019}.
+This matrix corresponds to a specific configuration of spins on the lattice. \begin{description} \item[Patch Extraction and Embedding.]
+The matrix is divided into $n \in \mathbb N$ non-overlapping patches of size $ b \times b $, namely $\bm X_1, \ldots, \bm X_n$ with $\bm X_i \in \{\pm 1\}^{b\times b}$.
+Of course, for this to be possible, the total number of sites must be an integer multiple of $b$.
 Each patch is flattened, and linearly projected into a high-dimensional embedding space of dimension $d$.
-This transforms the spin values into a vector representation that is processed by the encoder blocks. \\
+This transforms the spin values into a vector representation that is processed by the encoder blocks:

-\paragraph*{Encoder Blocks} The core of the ViT architecture consists of $ N_{L} $ encoder blocks.
-Each encoder block processes the embedded patches independently, making it ideal for capturing long-range correlations and intricate interactions in the quantum system.
-The number of layers in this block is crucial for modeling complex quantum states.
-Each block consists of the following components:

-\begin{description} \item[Multi-Head Factored-Attention Mechanism] Each encoder block includes a multi-head attention mechanism with $ h $ attention heads to capture the interactions between different patches.
-The attention weights are real-valued and translationally invariant, preserving the symmetry of the lattice which is only broken at the embedding stage only at the level of the patches.
-This mechanism allows the model to capture multiple aspects of the spin interactions across the system, with each attention head focusing on different representations of the patches.
-For a more detailed discussion of how this attention mechanism differs from the Multi-Head Self-Attention Mechanism typically used in machine learning applications, we refer the reader to Ref.~\cite{Viteritti2023, Viteritti2023a}.